Blas Infante

 Infante was among numerous political figures who were summarily executed by Franco's forces when they took over Seville at the beginning of the Spanish Civil War.
-As both a regional autonomist and a kind of libertarian socialist, he twice "merited" inclusion on their liquidation list.
+As a regional autonomist, left-wing activist and an avowed socialist, he twice "merited" inclusion on their liquidation list.

 His last residence in Coria del Río now hosts the Museum of Andalusian Autonomy.